 The dominant characteristic of archaic sapiens that enabled them to assimilate the other four species of hominin had to be cognitive and not physical.
 What exactly was that cognitive feature?

 Now, it’s not enough to say that archaic sapiens were smarter and therefore able to dominate the others.
-After all H. erectus had been around for 1.5 million years before sapiens showed up and they were making out just fine thank you very much.
+After all H. erectus had been around for over 2 million years before sapiens showed up and they were making out just fine thank you very much.
 H. heidelbergensis whose range was from Europe to Africa was around for hundreds of thousands of years before sapiens.
 Neanderthals and Denisovans both survived for hundreds of thousands of years.

 It seems that the skill set to survive for hundreds of thousands of years with all the ice ages and other environmental changes that took place was pretty well set and mastered by the other living hominins.